dnicalek/NashvilleHousingProject/README.md

 ## How to Run

 1. Make sure you have access to the NashvilleHousing dataset in your database.
-2. Execute the data cleaning scripts from the `CleaningPortfolioProject.sql` file to clean the dataset.
+2. Execute the data cleaning scripts from the `NashvilleHousingCleaning.sql` file to clean the dataset.
 3. Execute the data analysis scripts from the `NashvilleHousingAnalysis.sql` file to perform analysis on the cleaned dataset.

 ## Conclusion